 Your Old Lady

 In the end, David Lindley’s legacy is that of a true American original and a musical treasure.
-He was the ultimate sonic adventurer, a player whose boundless curiosity, deep soulfulness, and impeccable taste enriched every piece of music he touched.
+He was the ultimate sonic adventurer, a player whose boundless curiosity, deep soulfulness, and impeccable taste enriched every single piece of music he touched.
 He was a giant of the slide guitar and a master of all things stringed, a beloved and eccentric genius whose unique and beautiful voice will never be replicated.